 It could be argued that no position has changed more in the NFL's history than the tight end.
 Once primarily a sixth offensive lineman who would catch the occasional pass, tight ends have become key cogs on offense.

-What are the best fantasy football team names for Los Angeles (San Diego) Chargers fans?
+What are the best fantasy football team names for Los Angeles Chargers fans in 2020?
 Look no further.
-Whether you're looking for great, funny, clever, old, new or stupid fantasy football team names to match your favorite team — the Los Angeles Chargers — we've got it right here.
+Whether it's a great, funny, clever, old, new or stupid fantasy football team names to match your favorite team — the Los Angeles Chargers — we've got it right here.

 The Week 11 quarterback injury report is short and easy: four quarterbacks and all are ruled out.
 Ryan Fitzpatrick, Teddy Bridgewater and Aaron Rodgers are both on the injury report as probable, but both practiced in full and are on track to play.
 For tight ends, Owen Daniels was able to practice in full on Friday (and is listed as probable), so if you were planning on starting him, you can continue to do so.